TommyC81/TPF2-LineManager/README.md

 * **`[X]` - REMOVE**: Used to dis-establish a line.
 Vehicles will no longer be added, and all empty vehicles will be removed.
   For this to function optimally, also manually amend the line to prevent loading of new cargo.

+Note 1: If multiple rules have been added to a line, only the first one will be processed.
+Note 2: The default [P] and [C] rules will try to maintain a maximum frequency of 12 minutes.
+I.e. if the line is long and there are insufficient vehicles on the line to maintain a maximum frequency of 12 minutes, then more vehicles will be added.

 Examples of line naming:

 * Line name `BUS ABC-1` - none of the specific syntax is used, this line will be automatically managed with default rules.